VisJudge-Bench: Aesthetics and Quality Assessment of Visualizations: Experiments

 \subsubsection{Can MLLMs Assess Visualization Aesthetics and Quality Like Humans?}

-Table~\ref{tab:overall_performance} presents a comprehensive performance comparison of seven representative models including the latest GPT-5 across our ``Fidelity, Expressiveness, and Aesthetics'' evaluation framework, revealing significant capability differences and systematic limitations in current MLLMs for visualization aesthetics and quality assessment.
+Table~\ref{tab:overall_performance} presents a comprehensive performance comparison of 12 representative models including the latest GPT-5 across our evaluation framework, revealing significant capability differences and systematic limitations in current MLLMs for visualization assessment.